Our top pick for

 There are a few different ways that this level of interest in shorting Victory Capital shares can be evaluated.

-A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against Victory Capital.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Victory Capital.

 Find out more about how you can short Victory Capital stock.